Police Academy 4: Citizens on Patrol poster

 The inciting incident occurs at 10 minutes when Lassard announces the new Citizens on Patrol (C.O.P.) program to involve civilians in community policing.
 This disrupts the normal academy operations and creates the central premise..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The C.O.P.
+This demonstrates the protagonist's commitment to The C.O.P.
 Program officially launches with the first group of citizen trainees.
 Mahoney and his team commit to making the program succeed despite Harris's interference., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, The program is officially suspended and Lassard faces losing his position.
 The citizens disband and the criminal element celebrates.
 This represents the death of the dream and community spirit., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.